surajguduru/Nyaya/README.md

 **Pain point:** Single-prompt LLMs give one-sided, ungrounded answers and routinely hallucinate Indian statute numbers — which is dangerous in a legal context.
 There is no accessible tool that (a) argues both sides rigorously, (b) grounds every claim in real statutory text, (c) applies the correct code regime (BNS vs IPC based on offence date), and (d) delivers a judge-adjudicated verdict with a citation-integrity guarantee.

-**Solution:** A multi-agent moot court: two opposing advocate agents debate across up to 3 rounds, each retrieving real statute sections from a local RAG corpus.
+**Solution:** A multi-agent moot court: two opposing advocate agents debate across up to 5 rounds, each retrieving real statute sections from a local RAG corpus.
 An independent Judge agent evaluates round quality and controls the loop.
-A Citation Auditor blocks any verdict containing hallucinated sections.
-A human legal reviewer approves before the verdict is finalised.
+A Citation Auditor validates every cited section, and a human legal reviewer sees the audit result and approves before the verdict is finalised.

 ---